d0k3/GodMode9/README.md

 * __`Z: LAST SEARCH`__: After a search operation, search results are found inside this drive.
 The drive can be accessed at a later point to return to the former search results.

+## Digital preservation
+GodMode9 is one of the most important tools for digital preservation of 3DS content data.
+Here's some stuff you should know:
+* __Dumping game cartridges (size < 4GiB)__: Game cartridges turn up inside the `C:` drive (see above).
+For most carts all you need to do is copy the `.3DS` game image to some place of your choice.
+Game images dumped by GodMode9 contain no identifying info such as private headers or savegames.
+Private headers can be dumped in a separate image.
+* __Dumping game cartridges (size = 4GiB)__: Everything written above applies here as well.
+However, the FAT32 file system (which is what the 3DS uses) is limited to _4GiB - 1byte_.
+Take note that the `.3DS` game image, as provided by GodMode9 actually misses the last byte in these cases.
+That byte is 0x00 and unused in all known cases.
+It is not required for playing the image.
+If you need to check, we also provide split files (`.000`, `.001)`, which contain all the data.
+If you need a valid checksum for the `.3DS` game image, append a zero byte before checking.
+* __Building CIAs (all types)__: You may convert compatible file types (game images, installed content) to the CIA installable format using the A button menu.
+To get a list of installed content, press R+A on one of the compatible drives (`1:`, `2:`, `A:`, ...) and select `Search for titles`.
+Take note that `standard` built CIAs are decrypted by default (decryption allows better compression by ZIP and 7Z).
+If you should need an encrypted CIA for some reason, apply the encryption to the CIA afterwards.
+* __Building CIAs (legit type)__: Installed content can be built as `legit` or `standard` CIA.
+Legit CIAs preserve more of the original data and are thus recommended for preservation purposes.
+When building legit CIAs, GodMode9 keeps the original crypto and tries to find a genuine, signature-valid ticket.
+If it doesn't find one on your system or if it only finds a personalized one, it offers to use a generic ticket instead.
+It is not recommended to use personalized tickets - only choose this if you know what you're doing.
+* __Checking CIAs__: You may also check your CIA files with the builtin `CIA checker tool`.
+Legit CIAs with generic tickets are identified as `Universal Pirate Legit`, which is the recommended preservation format where `Universal Legit` is not available.
+Note: apart from system titles, `Universal Legit` is only available for a handful of preinstalled games from special edition 3DS consoles.

 ## What you can do with GodMode9
 With the possibilites GodMode9 provides, not everything may be obvious at first glance.
 In short, __GodMode9 includes improved versions of basically everything that Decrypt9 has, and more__.
 Any kind of dumps and injections are handled via standard copy operations and more specific operations are found inside the A button menu.
 The A button menu also works for batch operations when multiple files are selected.
 For your convenience a (incomplete!) list of what GodMode9 can do follows below.